segmentio/segment-docs/src/guides/usage-and-billing/mtus-and-throughput.md

 #### Cross-domain issues

 If the pages you track are on more than one domain (for example, `mydomain.com` and `mydomain.net`), the user generates a new `anonymousId` for each domain.
+However, if the domain is a subdomain (for example `mydomain.com` and `app.mydomain.com`), they can share a user cookie and so share identity data and count as only one MTU.

 If the user goes from one page to another and the second page loads in an iFrame, the page in the iFrame generates its own `anonymousId`.